What a satisfying taste revelation – so yummy!!!

 Peanut butter protein balls & weight management

-These energy balls are for sure the perfect snacks before or after an exhausting work out.
+These high fiber energy balls are for sure the perfect snacks before or after an exhausting work out.
 But when it comes to weight management I highly recommend to indulge wisely.

 I often use them as little dessert after a wholesome meal and one ball is usually enough with my espresso to be satisfied.